wenbo5565/appliedproject_behavioralcloning/README.md

 #### Network Architecture

+##### General strategy to find a solution architecture

 Generally we start from the LeNet-5 since it has been shown as an effective neural network for image recognition task.
+We then use train

+##### Architecture for this project

 #### Link for submission purpose only
 ==========================